 IKAR is an international organization that provides recommendations for mountain rescue know-how.
 They recommend that transceiver manufactures publish a recommended search strip width that is "about equal to 1.4 (± 0.1) times the realistic maximum range..."
 That distance is intended to allow for sufficient overlap between search strips.

 The following table shows the average ranges that were measured during my range tests, the calculated search strip width (i.e., the measured range multiplied by 1.4), and the manufacture's recommended search strip width.
-You can see that all of the manufacture's search strip widths are well within the calculated values (although the Zoom+'s recommended width is very close to its calculated width and the Tracker DTS is fairly close).
+You can see that although all of the manufacture's recommended search strip widths are within the calculated values, the recommended widths for the Zoom+, Tracker2, Tracker3, Pieps DSP Pro are a little more aggressive. recommended width is very close to its calculated width and the Tracker DTS is fairly close).

 |Search Strip Widths|

-Alternatively, the most recent recommendation from the American Institute for Avalanche Research and Education (AIARE) is 30 meters without reference to any particular combination of beacons.
+The most recent recommendation from the American Institute for Avalanche Research and Education (AIARE) is 30 meters without reference to any particular combination of beacons.
 This is shorter than even the shortest of all of the published search strip widths for any current beacons, but it accounts for perpendicular alignment, older digital beacons with shorter search ranges, and our inability to accurately estimate distances.
-I think 30 meters (100 feet) is an appropriate distance (and even shorter for Tracker transceivers).
+I think "no more than 100 feet" is an appropriate distance (and even shorter for Tracker transceivers).

 These two drills will improve your search strip width knowhow.
 You'll first want to decide what search strip width you plan to use.
 If you're unsure, choose 30 meters.